mcfletch/2daypython/whoareyou.rst

   * Web Sites?

   * Artificial Intelligence?

+  * Art/Design/Animation?

 * What have you done already?

   * Have you programmed anything before?

   * Have you used a command-prompt (command line) before?

+  * Has anyone done `Hour of Code` or other visual programming?

+  * Is anyone in the robotics Club?

   * Have you worked with Python before?